msg-systems/holmes-extractor/README.md

 Parameters:

-serialized_model -- the pre-trained model, which will correspond to a 'SupervisedTopicClassifierModel' instance. verbose -- if 'True', information about matching is outputted to the console.
+serialized_model -- the pre-trained model as returned from `SupervisedTopicClassifier.serialize_model()`.
+verbose -- if 'True', information about matching is outputted to the console.
 ```